mn450/MAC_Address/README.md

 docker build -t macimage .

-#Now run the container from macimage (docker image) by passing your apikey as environment and MAC-address as argument
+#Now run the container from macimage (docker image) by passing your apikey as environment and MAC-address as arguments

 docker run -e apikeys="at_2IwFcMoQvqQsJBa1l5shU0BzGavGH" -ti macimage 3C-77-E6-EE-5F-98